TodePond/TodePondDotCom/sky/peace-2025/readme.md

 But we could fairly ask: Is peace always the right thing?
 If someone is mistreating you, or if someone is mistreating your friend, then peace is a vice.
 Sometimes you have to fight.
 Sometimes peace is wrong.

-I now see that peace is a preciously scarce resource in my life.
+I now see that peace is a precious resource in my life.
 I spend it by fighting.
 I gain it by giving in, by taking the hit, by walking away.
 It goes up and down depending on what I do.
 Finding peace means finding a balance.
 What's the right level of peace to aim for in your life?

 In other words, pick your battles.
 Where and when and with whom are you going to fight?
 I am repeatedly shocked by some people's inability to do this right, including my own.